Concord Auto Movie

 Originally, the Concord Auto Movie was owned by the Enea Brothers.
 As such, it was not one of the higher-end drive-ins of the 1960’s and 1970’s.
 Syufy Enterprises did very little to upgrade the look of the place.
 It was located between two busy freeways and was often in the final approach for the local airport.
 So it was a noisy place and could not offer good screen brightness.

 The Concord Auto Movie ceased operation in 1977 and was demolished.
-The land now houses office buildings and a Waterworld USA parking area.
+The land then housed office buildings and a Waterworld USA parking area.
 In recent years a Cerus Medical Equipment Company have occupied the land.

 Just login to your account and subscribe to this theater.

 This Drive-in was located directly behind the FOX Concord on Willow Pass Rd.
 The former FOX is currently in use as an athletic facility.

 The Eneas also ran the Showcase(aka Enean) in downtown Concord as well.

 Yet another Enean theatre still stands in the delta town of Pittsburgh.
 Long closed and used for other things, it was a deco style house which opened in 1932, and reportedly was the last new theatre in the Bay Area to open with an organ.